 Topics Map > Human Resource System (HRS) > Benefits Administration

-OverviewThe Retro Biweekly and Retro Monthly Queries are designed to give Administrators the ability to identify employees with calculated retro benefits that will be loaded to the next payroll.
+OverviewThe Retro All Query is designed to give Administrators the ability to identify employees with calculated retro benefits that will be loaded to the next payroll.
 The query will allow a Benefit Administrator to check whether or not a calculated retro deduction is correct, and whether or not the amount can be deducted from the paycheck or paid through Benefits Billing.
 This query can and should be checked on a daily basis, as results are updated with each daily retro calc.
-The deductions, however, are not loaded to paychecks until the two days before payroll confirmation.
+The deductions, however, are not loaded to paychecks until typically two days before the payroll confirmation.

 - Report may change daily as a result of the retro calculation process.

-- The last day to review the report before the retro loads to the paysheets is two days before payroll confirmation.
+- The last day to review the report is before benefit retro loads to the paysheets which is typically two days before the payroll confirmation.

-2. Enter either UW_BN_RETRO_BIWEEKLY or UW_BN_RETRO_MONTHLY into the search criteria and click Search.
+2. Enter UW_BN_RETRO_ALL into the search criteria and click Search.

 3. You are shown the Search Results below.
 If you had done a partial search, multiple queries may appear in the list.
 If you searched for the specific query you are looking for, you should only see that value below.
 To view the query, click the link for Excel.